cloudnull/turbolift/README.rst

   :apikey: APIKEY for the Cloud Account
   :password: Password for the Cloud Account
   :region: Specify the Swift Endpoint
-  :rax-auth: Specify the Rackspace Cloud Endpoint [ dfw, ord, lon, multi ].
-Please Note that the "multi" option will upload to both the DFW and ORD data center.
+  :rax-auth: Specify the Rackspace Cloud Endpoint [ dfw, ord, lon ].
 At this time their is no ability for accounts to uploaded to both US and UK data centers.
   :container: Cloud Files Container that we are uploading too.
 If the container is not already in your Cloud Files repository the container will be created.
   :source: Specify the Local Content to be uploaded.
   :upload: Use the Upload Function for a provided Source.